severalnines/docs/administration.rst

 The CMON process has internal log rotation scheduling where it will log up to 5 MB in size before archiving ``/var/log/cmon.log`` and ``/var/log/cmon_{cluster ID}.log``.
 The archived log will be named as ``cmon.log.1`` (or ``cmon_{cluster ID}.log.1``) sequentially, with up to 9 archived log files (total of 10 log files rotation).

-If you have configured very short interval recurring jobs like backup job running every hour, it would produce lots of job activities.
+If you have configured a very short interval recurring jobs like backup job running every hour, it would produce lots of job activities.
 We would suggest you to lower the controller job history retention period, to like 1 or 2 days.
 It can be done using the ``save_history_days=1`` configuration option, set it into ``/etc/cmon.d/cmon_{clustre ID}.cnf``, and restart CMON to apply the changes.
 The controller only keep the last two days job history.
 The default value is 7.
 For more details see :ref:`Components - ClusterControl Controller - Configuration Options` or ``cmon --help-config`` output.

 .. _Administration - Health Checks: